openshift/origin/examples/sample-app/README.md

      in the buildcfg.json.
 Note that the private docker registry is using ephemeral storage, so when it is stopped, the image will be lost.
 An external volume can be used for storage, but is beyond the scope of this tutorial.

-11. Submit the application template for processing and create the application using the processed template:

-        $ openshift kube process -c application-template.json | openshift kube apply -c -

-12. Wait for the application's frontend pod to be started (this can take a few mins):
+11. Wait for the application's frontend pod to be started (this can take a few mins):

         $ openshift kube list pods